A tale of self-discovery in the magical world of a traveling tavern with singing mushrooms, a chain smoking toad and one dangerously handsome bard.

 Pineameon “Pine” Dalgore

-• Hates water, yet finds himself with a druid who’s power comes from water.
+Hates water, yet finds himself with a druid who’s drawn to it.

 Meet the Traveling Troglodyte

-A magical tavern that moves through the realm by oak trees, finding those who need it and those it needs.
+A magical tavern that moves through Forellessence by oak trees, finding those who need it and those it needs.

 If someone is unable to find the door, Grydrus can open it for them.